The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images with Minimal 3D Knowledge: Camera Control

-After fine-tuning, human-specified camera sequences can be directly mapped to latent \plucker representations for view synthesis, as illustrated in Figure~\ref{fig_plucker}~(b) of the main paper.
-This fine-tuning introduces negligible impact on rendering quality (quantitatively $<1\%$, also as evidenced in Figure~\ref{fig_app_camera_control}).
+\paragraph{Discussion} Earlier work~\cite{sajjadi2022rust} also attempts to learn a latent pose, but typically fails to provide explicit camera control for view synthesis, primarily due to the uninterpretable nature of the learned pose latent.
+In contrast, our \textit{Latent \plucker Learner} effectively encourages the model to learn a meaningful manifold as latent space, enabling controllability.
+This is evidenced by our investigation in Figure~\ref{fig_plucker} of the main paper, where we visualize the learned latent \plucker space to validate that the model captures meaningful 3D pose space using only 2D supervision.
+We also visualize the linearly mapped poses in \ref{fig_app_camera_map}, providing evidence that our design effectively supports transformation between explicit {\ttfamily SE(3)} cameras and the latent ones.

-Compared to the earlier unposed method RUST~\cite{sajjadi2022rust}, our approach introduces an explicit camera control strategy.
-In contrast, RUST relies on implicit alignment and is unable to produce accurate renderings without access to the ground truth target view, thereby limiting its applicability in real-world settings.
 The concurrent work, Rayzer~\cite{jiang2025rayzer}, also addresses camera control, but in a relative rather than explicit manner: it first estimates the camera poses of input views and then allows user-specified interpolation between these poses.
 While effective, this strategy offers less flexibility than our approach.
 Additionally, it relies on multiple input views ($N\ge5$) to infer spatial relationship, while our method only requires two views ($N=2$).